p4r4xor/ctf-writeups/picoCTF-2019/Forensics/Glory-of-the-Garden/README.md

 ...
 $ ghex garden.jpg
 ```
-and find your flag by scanning the whole hex dump :relaxed smirk: or you could use strings to find the flag.
+and find your flag by scanning the whole hex dump :blush: or you could use strings to find the flag.

 ```
 $ strings garden.jpg